-Since the end of the Spring semester, the university has turned its attention to planning for the Fall.
-Students, faculty, and staff have risen to the occasion, with an extraordinary level of commitment, energy, and innovation to ensure a successful, safe, and meaningful educational experience for our students this Fall.
+Students, faculty, and staff have risen to the occasion, with an extraordinary level of commitment, energy, and innovation to ensure a successful, safe, and meaningful educational experience for our students.
 The TWU COVID-19 Safety Plan presented here gives a snapshot of the overall plan.
-Recognizing that BC Provincial Health and other governmental recommendations may shift according to new information about COVID-19, we will adapt our plans as necessary.
+Recognizing that BC Provincial Health and other governmental recommendations may shift according to new information about COVID-19, we will work closely with our regional Medical Health Officers as indicated to ensure our infection control protocols are current, and with local public health teams to support case identification, management and contact tracing.
+Communication with students and employees regarding specific exposure events will be done by the University as recommended.